BSData/bsdata/README.md

 ### Set up the Project in Netbeans ###

 1. Launch Netbeans
+    * Pro tip: If you prefer a dark colour scheme, go to Tools -> Plugins and install "Darcula LAF for Netbeans"
 2. Set Netbeans to use Maven 3.5
     * Go to Tools -> Options, Select the Java section then the Maven tab.
     * Set Maven Home to the directory you unzipped Maven 3.5 into.